jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 ---
 layout: post
-title: Using .Net Spark notebook in Azure Synapse
+title: Using notebook with .Net Spark engine in Azure Synapse
 date: 2020-09-04 10:00:00 +0100
-description: Here is a small sample of a C# notebook to manipulate and process data from a data lake.
+description: Here is a small introduction to notebook using C# to manipulate and process data from a data lake.
 img: posts/2020-09-04-synapse-net-spark/cover.png
 fig-caption:
 tags: [Synapse, C#, Spark, Data]